SaidRem/client-server/README.md

 # client-server
-Socket programming in Python using asynio library.
+Socket programming in Python using asyncio library.

-Sockets can be configured to act as a server and listen for incoming messages, or connect to other applications as a client.
-After both ends of a TCP/IP socket are connected, communication is bi-directional.
+The server stores data and processes calls from several clients.
+The client for sending and receiving metrics to test server.

 The client and server communicate with each other over a simple text protocol through TCP sockets.